Ron Hines DVM PhD

 Distemper has become a rare disease in the USA in affluent areas because of vaccines against it are so effective.

 When the diagnosis of the cause of cough in cats remains unclear, a test for the Bartonella bacteria should be run.
 Bartonella was recently recognized a being able to cause a wide range of diseases in cats including chronic respiratory tract inflammation.
-You can read my article about bartonella here.
+You can read my article about bartonella in cats here.
+When it affects dogs it is part of the kennel cough complex.